technically-Aya/Technically-Aya/README.md

-# Hi there, I'm Ayabonga, or technically, Aya. 👋
+# Hi there, I'm Ayabonga!
+Or technically, Aya. 👋

 ## About Me 🚀